Town-of-Impostors/TownOfImpostors/README.md

  <img src="Pics/TownOfImpostersDirectory.png">
  </details>

 - **Make sure to launch the game via the Among Us.exe from this directory**.
-Please note that the first time launching the game with this mod may take a while.
+Please note that the first time launching the game with this mod may take a while - give it one minute before worrying that nothing is appearing.

 **Verifying installation success**
-- Launch the game via Among Us.exe
+- Launching the game via Among Us.exe
 - In the top-left corner of the main menu, below the Among Us version, you should see _Town Of Impostors vX.X.X Mod by AJMix_ to indicate the mod is running and has been successfully installed.

 If you don't see this message or have any other issues, please take a look at the <a href="#troubleshooting">troubleshooting section</a>.